Waleyyy/hypixel-chat-bot/README.md

 # Hypixel Chat Bot

-A Minecraft bot that monitors Hypixel guild chat and responds to player statistics requests via private messages.
+A lightweight Minecraft bot that monitors Hypixel guild chat and responds to player statistics requests with concise, essential stats.

 ## Features

-- 🤖 **Auto-connects** to Hypixel using your Minecraft account
+- 🤖 **Auto-connects** to Hypixel using Microsoft authentication
 - 👥 **Guild chat monitoring** for stats commands
-- 📊 **Player statistics** for BedWars, SkyWars, and Duels
+- 📊 **Essential player statistics** for BedWars, SkyWars, and Duels
-- 💬 **Private message responses** to avoid spam
+- 💬 **Smart message delivery** - Private messages with guild chat fallback
 - 🔄 **Auto-reconnection** with configurable retry logic
-- 🛡️ **Error handling** and logging for stability
-- ⚙️ **Configurable** command prefix and settings
+- ⚙️ **Toggle between** private messages and guild chat responses
+- 🛡️ **Anti-spam protection** with short, clean message format
+- 📝 **Simple commands** - Easy to use for guild members

 ## Prerequisites